 - The £750 deposit is not refundable if your child does not take up a place at the School, but will be returned on completion of the pupil’s education with us, providing all books and school property is returned and all financial obligations are met (i.e. when pupils have completed Year 6).
 In the event that the pupil’s education is terminated at Hemdean House School before this time the fee will not be refunded.

-- The School has the right to refuse entry if the school is unable to educate your child; in this case your deposit would be refunded.
+- The School has the right to refuse entry if the school is unable to educate your child; in this case, your deposit would be refunded.
 Should the school become aware of information that was withheld on application, any offer of a place may be subsequently withdrawn, notice will be given, and the deposit retained.

 Fees and Extras

 - Fees cover the School’s normal curriculum, including most books and stationery.
 Other items, such as private music, dance or drama lessons, trips and visits for which you consent to your child’s participation, after school and holiday care and other extra-curricular activities will be charged as extras.

 - Fees for entry to public examinations will be charged as extras.

 - Additional charges incurred by the school in providing for the special educational needs of a pupil will be charged as extras.

 - The liability to pay fees and any extras is the joint liability of each person who has signed the acceptance form.